CascadeNER/CascadeNER/README.md

 2. `pip install -r requirements.txt`
 3. You may also use a standard environment for [SWIFT](https://github.com/modelscope/ms-swift).
 4. Download the fine-tuned [extractor] and [classifier](https://huggingface.co/CascadeNER/models_for_CascadeNER/tree/main), and place them into the corresponding paths.
 Both models are fine-tuned based on QWEN2-1.5B.
+5. You may also download [AnythingNER] and [other GEIC format dataset](https://huggingface.co/CascadeNER/models_for_CascadeNER/tree/main) to train your own model.

 ## 🌟 Usage
 * Train: please use [SWIFT](https://github.com/modelscope/ms-swift) for model training.
 We strongly recommend Qwen2 and Gemma for your base models.
 You may use follow the examples in `train` to get the format of train sets.